zhoreeq/meshname/README.md

 ## Example configuration file

-In this example, meshnamed is configured as authoritative for two domain zones:
+In this example, meshnamed is configured as authoritative server for two domain zones:

     {
             "aiag7sesed2aaxgcgbnevruwpy": [